 Treatment and management of Kidney Disease and renal failure

 In some cases, a specific cause for renal failure may be identified (e.g. bacterial infection of the kidneys) and if this is the case, treatment for the cause may be possible.
 In most cases, however, a cause will not be identified and treatment is aimed at managing the renal failure.
 Some animals may require initial intravenous fluids to correct dehydration (and perhaps electrolyte abnormalities), but once stable, treatment is aimed at supporting renal function and minimising the complications of renal failure.

-Dietary management is important for both cats and dogs with CKD, and there are food designed for pets with CKD, such as Hill’s Prescription Diet k/d, which has been shown to reduce the symptoms caused by renal failure and prolong patients with CKD, lives.
+Dietary management is important for both cats and dogs with CKD, and there are foods designed for pets with CKD, such as Hill’s Prescription Diet k/d, which has been shown to reduce the symptoms caused by renal failure and prolong patients lives with CKD.
 It is vitally important that pets with CKD are provided with free access to fresh water at all times.

 Sadly, chronic renal failure cannot be reversed, and in most cases, will progress over time despite appropriate therapy.